After death - dealing with an estate

 How to deal with the estate of a person who has died

 When someone dies there are a lot of practical things to do and it can be difficult to know where to start.
 Some people get a solicitor to sort out all the property and possessions.
 For some estates this may be wise especially if there is a privately owned home or land and shares and investments.

 You may be able to deal with some matters yourself.

 For example, you will probably need to:

-- arrange the funeral - find out more in Arranging a funeral
+arrange the funeral - find out more about arranging a funeral

-There’s a full list of what to do in What to do after a death in Scotland on the Scottish Government website.
+Find out more about what to do after a death in Scotland on the Scottish government website.

 You might be named in a will to sort out the estate or you might be the nearest relative of the person who has died and you need some guidance.
 This page may help you to decide what you can do yourself and what you may need help with from the court or a solicitor.